-- Visit our web page for permit information or call Customer Relations at (520) 626-7275 to find out about permit availability.
+- Please visit our web page for permit information or call Customer Relations at (520) 626-7275 for information about permit availability.

 - What if I'm currently registered for 2+ vehicles?
 It seems unfair that I can't have a 2nd permit so I don't have to keep moving my permit to another car.

-- Permits are registered to customers not vehicles.
+- Permits are registered to customers, not vehicles.
 Our program only allows 1 permit per customer.
-The repositionable permits and RFID permits are easily transferred from one vehicle to another.
+The repositionable permit stickers and RFID permits are easily transferred from one vehicle to another.